GelderGroup/mileage-claims/AZURE_DEPLOYMENT.md

 ## Step 1: Prepare GitHub Repository

 Since your project is already synced with GitHub, you're ready to deploy!
-Just ensure:
+You have two options:

+### Option A: Make Repository Public (Recommended)

 1. **All changes are committed and pushed** to your `main` branch
-2. **Your repository is public** (or you have GitHub Pro for private repo deployments)
+2. **Make repository public** (required for free GitHub accounts)

-If you need to make the repository public:
+To make the repository public:

 - Go to your GitHub repository settings
 - Scroll down to "Danger Zone"
 - Click "Change repository visibility"
 - Select "Make public"

+**Note**: Making the repo public means anyone can view your source code, but they cannot:

+- Push changes to your repository
+- Access your Azure resources or data
+- See your environment variables or secrets
+- Access your Microsoft 365 authentication

+Your actual application and data remain secure.

+### Option B: Alternative Deployment Methods

+If you prefer to keep your repository private, you can:

+- **Manual deployment**: Use Azure CLI to deploy directly from your local machine
+- **Azure DevOps**: Use Azure Repos instead of GitHub (works with private repos)
+- **ZIP deployment**: Upload your built files directly to Azure

+**For this guide, we'll use Option A (public repo)** as it's the simplest with automatic CI/CD.

 ## Step 2: Create Azure Static Web App